publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/m__us_usc_t42_s1395b–8.md

 >             “(A) __In general.—__

->             In establishing the demonstration projects under this section, the Secretary shall evaluate best practices employed by group health plans and practices under State plans for medical assistance under the medicaid program under title XIX of the Social Security Act \[subchapter XIX of this chapter\], as well as best practices in the private sector or other areas, of methods that permit patients to self-direct the provision of personal care services.
+>             In establishing the demonstration projects under this section, the Secretary shall evaluate best practices employed by group health plans and practices under State plans for medical assistance under the medicaid program under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\], as well as best practices in the private sector or other areas, of methods that permit patients to self-direct the provision of personal care services.
 The Secretary shall evaluate such practices for a 1-year period and, based on such evaluation, shall design the demonstration project.

 >             “(B) __Requirement for estimate of budget neutral costs.—__

 >             As part of the evaluation under subparagraph (A), the Secretary shall evaluate the costs of furnishing care under the projects.
-The Secretary may not implement the demonstration projects under this section unless the Secretary determines that the costs of providing care to individuals with chronic conditions under the project will not exceed the costs, in the aggregate, of furnishing care to such individuals under title XVIII of the Social Security Act \[this subchapter\], that would otherwise be paid without regard to the demonstration projects for the period of the project.
+The Secretary may not implement the demonstration projects under this section unless the Secretary determines that the costs of providing care to individuals with chronic conditions under the project will not exceed the costs, in the aggregate, of furnishing care to such individuals under title XVIII of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\], that would otherwise be paid without regard to the demonstration projects for the period of the project.

 >         “(2) __Scope of services.—__